Vegetarians in Paradise/Vegetarian/Vegan Halloween Party Menu

 Meatballs:

-1. Toast the bread, break in small pieces into a bowl, and moisten with the soymilk.
-Set aside and allow it to stand.
+1. Toast the whole-wheat bread, break into small pieces into a bowl, and moisten with the soymilk.
+Set aside to soften.

-3. Put 2 large skillets on the stovetop and pour 2 tablespoons of oil into each.
+3. Place 2 large skillets on the stovetop and pour 2 tablespoons of oil into each.
 In several batches, form meatballs about 1 1/2-inches (3.5 cm) in diameter and brown them over medium-high heat until golden on all sides.
-Transfer the finished meatballs to a clean bowl and set aside.
+Drain on paper towels, transfer the finished meatballs to a clean bowl, and set aside.
+Makes about 50 to 60 meatballs.

 Tomato Sauce:

 1. Combine all the sauce ingredients in a 12-quart (12 liter) stockpot and bring to a boil over high heat.
-Turn the heat down to medium and simmer gently, stirring frequently, until thickened, about 2 hours.
+Reduce the heat to medium and simmer gently, stirring frequently, until thickened, about 2 hours.
+Makes about 4 to 5 quarts of sauce.

-2. Add the browned meatballs to the sauce and cook about 10 to 15 minutes to warm through.
+2. Add the browned meatballs to the sauce and cook about 10 minutes to warm through.

 Add-ins:

-1. While the sauce is simmering, preheat the oven to 375 F. (Gas Mark 5) Put the green bell peppers into a large bowl and toss with 1 tablespoon of canola oil.
+1. While the sauce is simmering, preheat the oven to 375 degrees (Gas Mark 5) Put the green bell peppers into a large bowl and toss with 1 tablespoon of canola oil.
 Mound the peppers onto one large baking sheet.
 Toss the onions with 1 tablespoon of oil and mound the onions onto the other baking sheet.
-Roast them at 375 F. (Gas Mark 5) for 30 minutes.
-Carefully turn the onions and peppers, and roast 15 minutes longer until softened and lightly browned.
+Roast them for 30 minutes.
+Carefully turn the onions and peppers with a spatula, and roast 10 to 15 minutes longer until softened and lightly browned.

 2. Toast the buns until they are quite firm so they will be able to support the saucy meatballs without falling apart.